 - Pay the $40 testing fee and the $19 permit fee.

 Your permit will be valid for 2 years.
 With your learner's permit, you must complete the Safe Driving Practices course of 8 hours.
 When you practice driving, your trainer must be at least 20 years old and have held a driver’s license without suspensions for at least 4 years.

 After 90 days, you are eligible to apply for your driver’s license.
 You will be exempt from the waiting period of 90 days if:

 - You are active duty military stationed out of state (you will need to provide your orders and military ID).

 - As a teen, you held a learner’s permit for more than 90 days that expired on your 18th birthday, and you are now applying for an adult learner’s permit.

 - You held any form of driver’s license in the past (you will need to provide your previous license to the DMV).

-Once you’ve had your permit for 120 days or 180 days, and you’ve completed the required driver training, it’s time to head down to one of the DMV Hub Offices for your road test.
-You can make an appointment to take the road test by calling the DMV Phone Center at:
+Once you’ve had your permit for 120 days or 180 days, and you’ve completed the required driver training, it’s time to head down to one of the DMV Hub Offices for your driving test.
+You can make an appointment to take the driving test by calling the DMV Phone Center at:

 - (860) 263-5700 (Hartford area and outside of CT).